 Upon arrival at Misawa, visit the Yoiko CDC to pick up a registration packet.

-In order to enroll you child, you will need the following: Updated shot record , Copy of current Leave and Earnings Statement (LES) and pay stubs, if spouse is employed , Completed AF Form 357, Family Care Plan and a Copy of your orders.
+To enroll you, child, you will need the following: Updated shot record, Copy of current Leave and Earnings Statement (LES) and pay stubs, if a spouse is employed, Completed AF Form 357, Family Care Plan and a Copy of your orders.

 Hourly and drop-in care is based on space availability.
-In order to access this care you must call morning you need care to reserve a spot.
+To access this care, you must call the morning you need child care to reserve a spot.
 The fee is $3.00 per hour.

 The 35th medical Group's main building is just over 5 years old.
 The main hospital has two levels; the main floor at ground level contains most of our outpatient clinics, dental clinic, administrative offices, and support services.
 The basement level is located underground and hosts emergency services, inpatient units, surgical suites, and other essential medical services including lab and radiology.
 The Mental Health Clinic and Health and Wellness Center are located in two other buildings on the base.

 The hospital consists of a 17-provider multi-specialty group practice outpatient clinic, a designated 25-bed low-intensity hospital, flight medicine services, and an attached dental clinic with 24 dental treatment rooms, and dental laboratory.
 Ambulatory care is provided in 11 distinct specialty clinics and a Level III Emergency Room/Ambulance Service.
 The hospital has a multi-service unit, an OB/GYN unit, a level I nursery and surgical suite with 2 operating rooms.
 The range of support services available includes laboratory, radiology, pharmacy, physical therapy, and nutritional medicine services.
 Individuals needing information relating to medical needs can call the Tricare Service Center at 226-6000.